vanessa-kang/tp/docs/DeveloperGuide.md

 </div>

-The `Storage` component is responsible for the loading and saving of information from text files.
+The `Storage` component is responsible for the loading and saving of information from text files which can happen in two types of scenarios.
+The first type would be through the use of commands specified in the diagram which can be found in the _Academic Planner_ app.
+Alternatively, the user may also exit from the program using the commands within the application itself.
+This is to prevent loss of data when the user terminates the program by closing the command prompt or using the _ctrl-c_ command.

 **API** : `src.main.java.seedu.duke.storage`